martindevans/martindevans.me/_drafts/2016-03-25-Procedural-Generation-For-Dummies-Half-Edge-Geometry.md

  - List of vertices (positions)
  - List of ( List of indices (faces) )

-In graphics of course there is an obvious optimisation; since we know every face has three sides simply store the indices as one continuous list.
-However we want to be a little more general than that.
+If we want to specialise to purely graphical meshes then there is an easy optimisation to make here; since we know every face has three sides simply store the indices as one continuous list (with N, N+1 and N+2 as the three corners).
+However we want to be a little more general than that so in this system a face is any set with three *or more* vertices.

 Here's an example: